 Devon joined CMM as a summer associate in 2014.
 Prior to joining the firm, Devon interned with the Nassau County Attorney’s Office in the General Litigation Bureau and the Grievance Committee for the Tenth Judicial District.

-Devon is also an avid golfer, and has participated in clinics and programs designed to encourage women and school-age girls to take up the sport for their personal and professional growth.
+Devon also focuses on the firm’s training and recruitment efforts.
+She is an avid golfer, and has participated in clinics and programs designed to encourage women and school-age girls to take up the sport for their personal and professional growth.

 State University of New York at New Paltz, B.A.

 Hofstra University, Maurice A. Deane School of Law, J.D.
 (Staff Editor, Family Court Review)

 Boards, Associations, and Leadership